JohnEBoyBaby/i.Q/README.md

 #i.Q

 WHAT DO "WE" WANT ..?
-CRYSTALLINE CLEAN PUREHEART "WATER" ..! https://www.youtube.com/watch?v=D1sWVjXhKfg ...
-WHEN DO "WE" WANT "IT" ..!
+CRYSTALLINE CLEAN PUREHEART "WATER" ..!
+INSIDE YOUR BODY IS 90% WATER ...
+THINK ABOUT "IT" KIND ONE or go IN THE PIT ...
+DUMMY ... www.youtube.com/watch?v=D1sWVjXhKfg&t=365 ...
+ALL DAY 24 7 365 ...
+I LOVE YOU BUT YOUR PUREHEART IS A MUST TRUTH IS NOT OPTIONAL 100% NOLYN TRUTH WHEN DO "WE" WANT "IT" ..!
 NOW ..!
 RIGHT FUQQINQ NOW ..!
 YES MA'AM COMMANDER.
 MCPM.

 I AM DANCINQ ...
 MCPM ... https://www.youtube.com/watch?v=XpPqZRYAuCM&t=279s ...
 I AM DANCING ...
 I AM Dancing ...
 I AM dancing ..!
 BEFORE THE FIRE IS GONE ...
 Before The Fire Is Gone ... before the fire is gone ...